Team AckoJul 27, 2023

 By switching their conventional challan payment systems to digital, it has become easier for people to pay traffic fines online and check their e-challan status.

 In this article, we'll walk through the steps required to pay a traffic fine online and how to check an e-challan status without having to visit a police station or send someone to do it on your behalf.

-e-challan provides convenience for violators as they can make their payments online via internet banking or mobile wallets with ease.
-This encourages more people to pay fines on time instead of waiting for a months-long court hearing procedure after they're caught with a traffic violation in Delhi.
+e-challan provides convenience for violators as they can easily make their payments online via internet banking or mobile wallets.
+It encourages more people to pay fines on time instead of waiting for a months-long court hearing after being caught with a traffic violation in Delhi.

 e-Challan is an automated system that helps authorities in India keep track of traffic violations. e-challan will issue on the spot when a vehicle has been found to be committing any wrongdoing according to the norms set by Traffic Police.

 Simply put, it is an electronic way of issuing fines.
 Parking tickets, speeding fines and even license renewals are all managed through e-Challan technology.

 The great thing about this system is that it reduces time and paperwork for officers and civilians alike.
 Without having to manually produce and process a ticket, offenders can simply take a picture or scan their license which sends an automatic fines notice to them via SMS or email.

 e-challan also makes for easy payment processing since it is linked with government databases.
 So, payment can be made immediately online or at select branches across the city.

 e-Challan uses GPS, GIS and Mobile Technology, to capture and pinpoint a variety of traffic related offences such as not wearing a helmet, over-speeding or jumping signals.
 It also provides real time communication between officers on the field and the control room.

 You can easily check your Delhi traffic e-challan status online using the Government of India's official website, Parivahan.
 Here are the steps: